Taylor Corners, Connecticut

-Taylor Corners is a census-designated place (CDP) in the town of New Fairfield, Fairfield County, Connecticut, United States.
+Taylor Corners is a census-designated place (CDP) in the town of New Fairfield, Connecticut, United States.
 It is in the southwestern corner of the town, bordered to the south by the city of Danbury, to the north by Ball Pond, and to the west by the town of Southeast in Putnam County, New York.

 Taylor Corners was first listed as a CDP prior to the 2020 census.
+As of the 2020 census, Taylor Corners had a population of 645.